About Surrogacy

 Does Endometriosis Cause Infertility?

-If you have endometriosis, it may be more difficult for you to become pregnant.
+If you’re dealing with endometriosis, it’s often more challenging to become pregnant.
 Up to 30% to 50% of women with endometriosis may experience infertility.

-Even so, many with mild to moderate endometriosis can still conceive and carry a pregnancy to term.
-Doctors sometimes advise those with endometriosis not to delay having children because the condition may worsen with time.
+Despite these challenges, it’s important to note that many individuals with mild to moderate endometriosis can still conceive and carry a pregnancy to term.

 How is Endometriosis Diagnosed?